History Major with Single-Subject Preparation for Teaching

 Students interested in majoring in History and teaching at the secondary level may elect the Single-Subject Option in History/Social Science.
 Successful completion of this option will allow students to waive the California Subject Examination for Teachers (CSET) in History/Social Science.
 For certification of this option, students must maintain a 2.7 GPA or above, both in overall work and in all courses used to complete the major and option.

-All requirements are detailed in the University Catalog and presented here: History Major: Single-Subject Preparation in Social Science
+All requirements are detailed in the University Catalog and in the History Major Worksheet: Single-Subject Preparation in Social Science

 Lower-division preparation for the major with a social science waiver includes completion of thirty (30) units, including twelve units of lower-division history study(six in United States history and six in world history).
 Students must also complete three units of GEW 101 and fifteen units of work in political science, economics, and psychology or sociology.